VectorChat/chunking_subnet/docs/validation.md

 - Ensure that you have registered a hotkey for our subnet and stake > X TAO

+- Running a validator requires an OpenAI API key.

 # Installation

 This repository requires python3.8 or higher.
 To install, simply clone this repository and install the requirements.